mkody/mailcow/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-mailcow (SOGo edition, nightly)
+mailcow (SOGo edition)
 =====

-mailcow is a mail server suite based on Dovecot, Postfix and other open source software, that provides a modern Web UI for administration.
+mailcow (SOGo edition) is a mail server suite based on Dovecot, Postfix and other open source software, that provides a modern web UI for user/server administration and SOGo to fulfill the definition of a groupware.
-In future versions mailcow will provide Cal- and CardDAV support.

 mailcow supports **Debian stable (8.x)**